 Ma Pi Leng Pass

-Ma Li Leng has a literal meaning of “a horse’s nose” in the native language, which represents a vertical mountain slope bringing an exact look like the nose of a horse, even though some documents stated that Ma Pi Leng should mean the nose of a cat.
+Ma Li Leng has a literal meaning of “a horse’s nose” in the native language.
+The name represents a vertical mountain slope bringing an exact look like the nose of a horse.
+However, some documents stated that Ma Pi Leng should mean the nose of a cat.

-Ma Pi Leng Summit is an iconic part of Dong Van Geopark, which is recorded o be 2000 meters above sea level and created by a system of fossils, such as limestones dating back to 426 millions of years ago.
+The pass is an iconic part of Dong Van Geopark, which is 2000 meters above sea level.
+It is created by a system of fossils, such as limestones dating back to 426 millions of years ago.

 A trip to Ma Pi Leng allows travelers to observe special geological formations, which includes a wide array of cracks resulted by the building of mountains.

 Top Recommended Activities in Ha Giang

 The list of best activities in our Ha Giang Travel Guide brings you to a whole new level of traveling, which dedicates to both adventurous and culture-vulture fans:

 - Biking trip to observe the enormous ripening rice paddies

 - Conquering off-road trails